ry-cramer/data-structures-tutorial/linked_lists.md

 1. Change the pointer of the new node to point to the node that was after the previous node
 2. Change the pointer of the previous node to point to the new node

 To insert to the head, there is a different but easier process.
 No need to find the place to put the node--we just need to make the node's pointer the old head and make it the new head.

+For doubly linked lists, we have to have an extra step for all insertions, dealing with the pointer to the previous node.
+The steps for insertion to the middle, after finding the node to insert after, are this:

+1. Change the pointers of the new node to point to the node it is being inserted after and the node it's being inserted before
+2. Change the "next" pointer to the previous node to point to the new node
+3. Change the "previous" pointer of the next node to point to the new node

+To insert at the head, we just need to make the new node's "next" pointer the old head, make the old head's "previous" pointer the new node, and make the new node the new head.
+The process is exactly the same but reversed for inserting at the tail: make the new node's "previous" pointer the old tail, make the old tail's "next" pointer the new node, and make the new node the new tail.

 ### Deletion

 This operation is very similar to the insertion operation; we only need to find the node to delete, and then make the previous node's pointer the node after the node to be deleted.
 The node is effectively lost from memory.

 To delete the head, just make the second node the head node.
 We don't need to do anything else, since no other node points to the head node.

+For doubly linked lists, we need to change two pointers: the previous node's "next" pointer, and the next node's "previous" pointer.
+At the head, we just have to make the next node the new head and change its previous pointer to None.
+At the tail, we make the previous node the new tail and change its "next" pointer to None.

 ## Array or Linked List: Which is Better?